mrkaleArduinoLib/gbj_appwifi/README.md

 * The connection to wifi is checked at every loop of a main sketch.
 * If no connection to wifi is detected, the library starts the [connection process](#connection).
 * The library does not support multicast DNS on purpose, because it appeared as unreliable in praxis.
+* The project library relies on the system library for wifi management as for reconnection repetation, event handlers firing, etc.
+* The project library counts on handlers of type _WiFiEventHandler_ for events  _WiFiEventStationModeGotIP_ and _WiFiEventStationModeDisconnected_ at least, otherwise the wifi connection is managed fully just by the system library.

 <a id="internals"></a>